-Mitigation measures proposed by the SA for the Draft Local Plan varied depending on the aspect being considered.
+Mitigation measures proposed by the SA for the Local Plan varied depending on the aspect being considered.
 For site allocations, specific mitigation measures such as the requirement for landscape buffers were recommended.
 Other parts of the plan were more nuanced and involved a slight change in policy wording or emphasis to better meet the goals of sustainable development.

 The following list provides a summary of the recommendations that were made during the process of drafting the Local Plan in order to mitigate adverse effects and enhance positive effects.
-The Draft Local Plan for Draft Local Plan has taken all these recommendations into account and made changes wherever possible.
+The Local Plan has taken all these recommendations into account and made changes wherever possible.